 Plain Type Extra Wide Baby Gates

-These types of gates have no door option, and they can be taken down easily.
+Plain extra wide baby gates are gates that have no door option and can be taken down easily.
 The fixture is temporary and uses tension mounting to stay in place.
 They could have wooden frames and cloth-like meshes in the middle.
-To cross over the barrier, you are required to step over it (good thing because they are usually 27-28 inches tall).
+To cross over the barrier, you are required to step over it.
+This is a good thing because they are usually 27-28 inches tall.

-These extra wide baby gates are good when your little ones are around 6 months to 9 months of age.
-They could be taken out and washed when they get dirty.
-It is, however, not advisable to have such baby gates when there are dogs or cats because they can chew it open.
+These gates are good when your little ones are around 6 to 9 months of age.
+They can be taken out and washed when they get dirty.
+However, it is not advisable to have such baby gates when there are dogs or cats in the home because they can chew them open.